-The Company has experienced operating losses in current and preceding years.
-As of June 30, 2024 and 2023, the Company has negative operating cash flows.
+The Company has experienced operating losses in current and preceding periods.
+As of September 30, 2024 and 2023, the Company also has negative operating cash flows and negative working capital position.
 These events among others, raise substantial doubt over the Company's ability to continue as a going concern for a reasonable period of time.
-The Company expects to have ongoing requirements for capital investment or debt to implement its business plans to achieve revenue growth forecast, control operating costs, and meet cash flow requirements.
-The Company's ability to continue as a going concern is dependent upon, among other things, the mitigation plan to (i) raise additional funds from existing or new credit facilities (ii) receive funds through the Forward Purchase Agreement ("FPA") (Refer Note 5(iii) for further information).
+The Company expects to have ongoing requirements for capital investment to implement its business plans to achieve revenue growth forecast, control operating costs, and meet cash flow requirements.
+The Company's ability to continue as a going concern is dependent upon, among other things, the Company's mitigation plan to (i) raise additional funds from existing or new credit facilities (ii) receive funds by raising additional share capital and/or (iii) re-structure existing liabilities.